Hitachi-CTI-Call-For-Code-COVID-19-Team/Edge-Data-Collector/area_line_people_counter/README.md

 This is a sensor data collector which monitors and reports the number of people in the specific areas or lines to calculate congestion levels for COVSAFE.
 * We use HLDS LiDAR (ToF) to count;
   * the number of people in a specific area at a certain time.
-  * the number of people who passed a specific line
+  * the number of people who passed a specific line.
 * HLDS human tracking software manages all LiDARs and outputs logs including the number of people with CSV format.
 * To gather the logs in realtime, we use Fluentd.
 * In the Fluentd, a python script will be called to normalize and send the data to [IBM Cloud Event Streams](https://www.ibm.com/cloud/event-streams).